bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_4/0_introduction.md

 of a bitcoin node it emphasizes the fact that in a distributed system creation, reception and transmission of messages are the fundamental problems.

-### Note

-Bicoin node can be written in any programming language.
+**NOTE:** Bicoin node can be written in any programming language.
 A node is simply a software running in a machine which follows bitcoin consensus rules.
 Although obvious, I believe stating this, paints a better picture of the problems that we are trying to solve.